Article published in Polish in Miesięcznik Ubezpieczeniowy, December 2018:

 However, Big Data in its raw form isn’t worth much.
 Collected data, to gain value and practical business use, needs to be processed and thoroughly analysed.
 It is a difficult task, requiring proper technological background and analytical expertise.
 Nevertheless, it is a game worth playing.

 Within one of the modern economy trends – the interrelations of the value chains in various industries – new business models are emerging.
 Among them, insurtechs, a promise of new methods of extracting business hints from data and a competition for traditional insurers, at the same time.
 Extension of the consumer offer and easier access to new types of services have their implications.
-It increases a level of competition between insurers, reduces the margin and, as a result, threatens the market position of insurers.
+It increases the level of competition between insurers, reduces the margin and, as a result, threatens the market position of insurers.

 For example, Revolut offers travel insurance that automatically activates when you cross the border and turns off when you return to the country.
-Mechanism of the service's operation is based on location data.
+The mechanism of the service’s operation is based on location data.
 The Revolut application retrieves information about the current location of its user.
 This data then allows the service to activate itself in the most appropriate moment, moreover enabling its effective promotion.

 Consumers’ awareness is increasing.
 When planning its strategy, a company must take sophisticated expectations of constantly more technologically aware customers into consideration.
 Younger generations, so-called digital natives, for whom the use of digital services is something natural, expect an omnichannel and real-time model of service.
 They are used to quick responses, consistency of experience and a possibility of continuing contact in different channels without having to start the process from the beginning.
 A company that does not offer such services condemns itself in awareness of young people to the non-being.

 An excellent example of a company that knows how to find its place in the current business reality is the American insurance company, Lemonade.
 It promises to provide its clients with as much compensation as possible in the shortest time.
-Lemonade charges a fixed amount of monthly payments, pays reinsurance and uses the rest of the funds to pay compensation.
+Lemonade charges a fixed amount of monthly payments pays reinsurance and uses the rest of the funds to pay compensation.
 Unused money is transferred to charity.
 Submitting compensation claims is simple and done via an application.
-The company's business model is based on a modern technological back room, enabling to analyse much more data (approximately 100 times) than traditional insurance companies.
-Thanks to technical solutions applied, clients' claims are considered quickly, and the money is transferred to the insured account immediately.
+The company’s business model is based on a modern technological back room, enabling to analyse of much more data (approximately 100 times) than traditional insurance companies.
+Thanks to technical solutions applied, clients’ claims are considered quickly, and the money is transferred to the insured account immediately.
 As it can be observed, the strategy brings quick results.
-Within two years Lemonade gained trust of 250.000 customers.
+Within two years Lemonade gained the trust of 250.000 customers.
 Lemonade has also decided to hire a world-famous behavioural economist, Professor Dan Ariely as Chief Behavioural Officer, to be able to understand their clients better and consider their claims even more efficiently.
-The company cares not only about strong scientific foundations for their business decisions, it also attaches great importance to the client's experience, offering beautiful and functional design and a consistent, distinctive, modern image in all communication channels.
+The company cares not only about strong scientific foundations for their business decisions, it also attaches great importance to the client’s experience, offering beautiful and functional design and a consistent, distinctive, modern image in all communication channels.